Discrete Variational Autoencoding via Policy Search: Results

 \paragraph{ImageNet.} We evaluate DAPS on the ImageNet-256 dataset, demonstrating its ability to reconstruct high-dimensional data using a low-bit bottleneck.
 DAPS significantly outperforms traditional methods in terms of reconstruction quality while maintaining high bit efficiency.
-When comparing DAPS to FSQ, VQVAE, and GR-MCK on ImageNet-256 validation, DAPS produces high-quality reconstructions, as shown in Fig. \ref{fig:imagenet_main}.
-DAPS exhibits a higher log likelihood and a lower FID score compared to baseline methods.
+Given randomly-sampled images from the validation set, DAPS produces high-quality reconstructions, as shown in Fig.~\ref{fig:imagenet_main} and Fig.~\ref{app:imagenet_recon}.
+Finally, DAPS achieves the best $\beta$-ELBO, PSNR, and FID scores comparatively.

 \paragraph{LAFAN.} We also evaluate DAPS on a LAFAN dataset for the Unitree H1 robot provided in LocoMuJoCo \citep{alhafez2023_loco}, which contains human-to-robot retargeted motion trajectories with inherent temporal dependencies and multimodal characteristics.
-Quantitatively, DAPS excels at reconstructing this data, outperforming baseline methods in terms of log likelihood and L2 loss.
-DAPS generates coherent and high-quality motion trajectories, aligning well with the true behaviors in LAFAN.
+Quantitatively, DAPS excels at reconstructing this data, outperforming baseline methods in terms of $\beta$-ELBO and PSNR.
+DAPS generates coherent and high-quality motion trajectories that align well with the true behaviors in LAFAN (see the supplementary videos).
 This makes DAPS amenable to downstream robotics tasks such as hierarchical control, where a high-level policy can guide a low-level policy by specifying a desired trajectory, given a context.
 A reconstructed motion is shown in Figure~\ref{fig:example_lafan}.